Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Good angled glitch

-Benkei can go past medium-thick walls with his sprint attack, C3 or C7.
-He can go past thick walls with C3.
+Benkei can go past even thick walls with his C3.
+Additionally, his sprint attack and C7 let him go past up to medium-thick walls.
+He can be used to setup angled glitch with his Samurai-style musou, although realistically, you'd probably rather use his energy for speed movement.

 ### Skill breakpoints